What is Capital Rationing?

 Capital rationing is a technique of selecting the projects that maximize the firm’s value when the capital infusion is restricted.
-Two types of capital rationing are soft and hard capital rationing.
-The calculation and method prescribe arranging projects in descending order of their profitability based on IRR, NPV, and PI and selecting the optimal combination.
+The calculation and method prescribe arranging projects in descending order of their profitability.
+Capital budgeting techniques such as IRR, NPV, and PI are very useful in selecting the optimal combination.

-Many times, a firm may come across a situation when it has various profitable investment proposals.
+A firm may often come across a situation when it has various profitable investment proposals.
 Can it take all of them for execution?
-Not always because most of the time there are capital restrictions.
-This restriction maybe because of the investment policy of the firm and at the same time, it is not possible to acquire unlimited capital at one cost of capital.
-In such a situation, the finance manager would accept a combination of those projects, totaling less than the capital ceiling, to achieve the maximization of wealth.
+Not always because most of the time, there are capital restrictions.
+This restriction maybe because of the firm’s investment policy, and at the same time, it is not possible to acquire unlimited capital at one cost of capital.
+In such a situation, the finance manager would accept a combination of those projects, totaling less than the capital ceiling, to maximize wealth.
 This process of evaluation and selection of a project is called capital rationing.
+Therefore, the capital rationing process aims to distribute limited resources in such a way that generates the maximum possible cash flows.

-It can be defined as a process of distributing available capital among the various investment proposals in such a manner that the firm achieves a maximum increase in its value.
+Capital rationing is a process of distributing available capital among the various investment proposals by the way of capital budgeting so that the firm achieves a maximum increase in its value.

-Based on the source of the restriction imposed on the capital, there are two types of capital rationing viz. hard capital rationing and soft capital rationing.
+Based on the source of the restriction imposed on the capital, there are two types of capital rationing: hard and soft capital rationing.

-It is when the restriction is imposed by the management.
+It is when the management imposes the restriction.

-It is when the capital infusion is limited by external sources.
+It is when external sources limit the capital infusion.

 Capital Rationing Decisions

-Capital rationing decisions by managers are made to attain the optimum utilization of the available capital.
-It is not wrong to say that all the investments with positive NPV should be accepted but at the same time, the ground reality prevails that the availability of capital is limited.
-The option of achieving the best is ruled out and therefore, the rational approach is to make the most out of the on-hand capital.
+These decisions are made by managers to attain the optimum utilization of the available capital.
+It is not wrong to say that all investments with positive NPV should be accepted.
+Still, at the same time, the ground reality prevails that the availability of capital is limited.
+The option of achieving the best is ruled out, and therefore, the rational approach is to make the most out of the on-hand capital.

 Capital Rationing Method

-The method of capital rationing can be bifurcated into four steps.
-The steps are
+The method of this concept can be bifurcated into four steps.
+The steps are: